miniflux/v2/CONTRIBUTING.md

-# Contributing to Miniflux
+# Contributing to influxeed-engine

-This document outlines how to contribute effectively to Miniflux.
+This document outlines how to contribute effectively to influxeed-engine.

 ## Philosophy

-Miniflux follows a **minimalist philosophy**.
+influxeed-engine follows a **minimalist philosophy**.
 The feature set is intentionally kept limited to avoid bloatware.
 Before contributing, please understand that:

 - **Improving existing features takes priority over adding new ones**
 - **Quality over quantity** - well-implemented, focused features are preferred